dickravison/health_fitness_tracker/README.md

 Notifications are sent using SNS.

-## Lambda Functions
+## Functions

 ### Export
 The export function pulls data from intervals.icu into AWS.
 This runs each night and pulls in the past 7 days of data by default.
-For the initial import, the `FULL_IMPORT` variable can be set to true to import all data (this defaults to 2010-01-01 so if you have any data from before then, this would need to be updated) from intervals.icu.
+The `FULL_IMPORT` variable can be set to true to import all data (this defaults to 2010-01-01 so if you have any data from before then, this would need to be updated) from intervals.icu.

 ### Notify
 The notify function generates statistics from the data on both a weekly and monthly frequency.
 It will compare the previous period with the current period (the previous week and the week previous to that, the previous month and the month previous to that).
-It will also collate the PBs that have been achieved during that period.
+It will also collate the PRs that have been achieved during that period.
 A message designed for the Pushover notification service is then published to an SNS topic (which in my case, then sends it to Pushover).

 ### Nutrition
 The nutrition function generates a personalised periodised nutrition plan.
 It runs on a Monday morning and uses the upcoming week of planned sessions.
 The personalised nutrition plan is adapted from the work by Alan Couzens which can be found [here](https://alancouzens.substack.com/p/chapter-15-fueling-the-work-high).
 This is reliant on the intensity being provided by the planned session and will not work without it.
 This should be automatically calculated as long as the planned workout has sufficient data.
 There are some variables that need to be set here which are: